Back to Blog

 New hire onboarding: CRM training from day one, not as an afterthought

-Sales team engaged in hands-on CRM training session with laptops
+Sales team engaged in hands-on CRM training session with laptops Sales team engaged in hands-on CRM training session with laptops — Effective training is hands-on, role-specific, and ongoing

 Strategy 5: Build the Right Habits